sderosiaux/guidelines-to-create-a-strong-website/README.md

 ## Care about misc ?

+  - If the website addscookies, for EU visitors, display a banner https://www.cookielaw.org/the-cookie-law/
   - Add Google notranslate to avoid Google to display the translation bar when you know it's not needed
 ```html
 <meta name="google" value="notranslate">